favware/dragonite/README.md

 - [`GraphQL-Pokemon`]: Pokemon API.
 - [`Redis`]: Caching of queries.
+- [`InfluxDB`] in order to keep anonymous metrics on bot usage
 - Other external APIs, each requiring their own individual API keys.

-With this in mind, it is also worth noting that Skyra will in no way be capable of running on services such as [Glitch] or [Heroku].
+With this in mind, it is also worth noting that something-secret will in no way be capable of running on services such as [Glitch] or [Heroku].
 A dedicated VPS (Virtual Private Server) is required in order to maintain the proper production environment.

 ## Story